BettercareHealth/bettercare/nc/nc-5.md

 ![Figure 5-B: An example of an intake and output chart][fig-5-B]

-[fig-5-A]: {{ site.baseurl }}/images/nc-fig-5-A.svg "Figure 5-A: An example of a chart used for the routine observations of sick infants"
+[fig-5-A]: ../images/nc-fig-5-A.svg "Figure 5-A: An example of a chart used for the routine observations of sick infants"
-[fig-5-B]: {{ site.baseurl }}/images/nc-fig-5-A.svg "Figure 5-B: an example of an intake and output chart"
+[fig-5-B]: ../images/nc-fig-5-A.svg "Figure 5-B: an example of an intake and output chart"